Are you looking for a way to send money to Tunisia without spending too much in fees?

 Tips for picking up cash in Tunisia

-There has reportedly been an increase in instances of petty crimes such as bag snatching, pickpocketing, theft and scams.
+There has reportedly been an increase in instances of petty crimes such as bag snatching, pickpocketing, theft and scams in Tunisia.
 As a result, when you collect money from a cash pickup location, remain vigilant.
 Theft of valuable items from hotel rooms and vehicles is not uncommon.

 What are the steps to send money to Tunisia?